FrankMS3/Crossing-Game/README.md

 ------------------------

-This was primarily made as a small project for my own practice - and as such I likely won't be expanding it further.
+This was primarily made as a small project for my own practice - and as such, I likely won't be expanding it further.